toptal/picasso/docs/decisions/09-cypress-visual-tests-strategy.md

 - a *test* is the whole test, with the code block
 - a *test case* is only the text describing it in `it` examples
   - example of a *test case*: `it('focuses the input', () => {}`
-2. Validating the Happo screenshots refers to comparing them to the Storybook live component.
+2. Validating the Happo screenshots refers to comparing them to the Picasso Temploy live component.

 ### Example